 We corresponded with one Welsh MP.
-None of these requested that we correspond in Welsh.

-Our Welsh 'general information' section on the LeO website has received 224 unique page views over the last year.
+Our updated website went live in October 2020 and since this time our Welsh 'general information' section on the Legal Ombudsman website has received 129 unique page views.
 Unique page views refer to the number of individual users instead of simply number of clicks.
-The average time spent on this page was 1 minute 15 seconds.
+The average time spent on this page was 26 seconds.